ActianCorp/integration-platform-docs/docs/collections.md

 This might be useful for experimenting quickly with different configurations for the same data set.

 :::warning
-Usage of the <code>init_from</code> can create unpredictable load on the qdrant cluster.
+Usage of the <code>init_from</code> can create unpredictable load on the cortex cluster.
 It is not recommended to use <code>init_from</code> in performance-sensitive environments.
 :::

 Make sure the vectors have the same `size` and `distance` function when setting up the vectors configuration in the new collection.
 If you used the previous sample